Site founded Sept. 1, 2000. We passed 2 million page views on Oct. 4, 2007

 (4th Armored Division patch)

 Noel Bourasaw is a native of Missouri and moved with his family at age 4 to a farm near Sedro-Woolley in the old Utopia area near the Skagit.
 After graduating from high school here, he studied at Western Washington State College.
 After writing for several magazines and newspapers and wine publications, and serving as the first executive director of the Washington Wine Institute, he returned to Sedro-Woolley.
-For the last nine years he has been researching about Skagit county in libraries and museums all over the country and interviewing descendants of county pioneers, both in person and over the internet.
-He is working on a book: Utopia on the Skagit.
-The first 50 years of settlement in Skagit county, Sedro-Woolley and the upper Skagit river, which he hopes to have ready for publication in 2005-06.
-The website is a wonderful way to collect stories and photos and to correct draft profiles and essays.
-He hopes you will share from your knowledge, your memories and your attic.
-Thank you for taking your time to visit the site.
+For the last nineteen years he has been researching about Skagit county in libraries and museums all over the country and interviewing descendants of county pioneers, both in person and over the internet.
+He is working on a book: Humbug, the biography of Mortimer Cook, founder of Sedro.
+And he is revising the manuscript for a once-delayed book, The Old Soldier Goes Fishing, about Frank Wilkeson, the New York Times columnist of the 1890s who lived in Skagit, Whatcom and Cheland counties.

 I started researching Skagit county and Sedro-Woolley history fourteen years ago when I moved back home to be closer to my mother, who was facing long-term confinement in a rest home.
 Many people communicated disappointment that the story of dozens of key pioneers in the area was left untold in available books about the history of the region.
 Initially, I thought I could produce a book quickly by 1995.
 That was a major mistake.
 After traveling around the country and communicating with descendants of the pioneers, I discovered that there were major stories that needed intense, in-depth research.